Open-Online-Education-Project/Open-Online-Education-Project.github.io/index.md

 The Open Online Education Platform (OOEP) aims to redefine higher education's approach to online education by

-* Advocating for the sharing of course materials online
+* Advocating for open sharing of course materials online
 * Building open-source edTech
 * Creating collaborations between institutions to address problems in online education